About Waterperry Gardens

 There is a charge to look around the gardens, but access to the rest of the estate is free.

-Please note dogs are allowed on a short lead around the estate and garden centre but are NOT allowed within the paid entrance ornamental gardens.
-For more information about Waterperry and prices for visiting the gardens, please click here.
+Dogs are allowed on a short lead around the estate and garden centre but are NOT within the paid entrance ornamental gardens.
+For more information about Waterperry and prices for visiting the gardens, please visit the Waterperry Gardens website.